ddavid96/city-finder/README.md

 Use Postman or another tool of your choice to make requests to the server.

-The request must be a POST request to the `suggestions` endpoint with the following query parameters (parameters are validated):
+The request must be a GET request to the `suggestions` endpoint with the following query parameters (parameters are validated):

 `q`: String, required.